nickromaninsky/Cube/README.md

 Step One: Downloading Files

 Open the Git Hub repository (the URL where the project resides.)
-Click the green "Code" button, then "Download as Zip" at the bottom.
+Click the green "Code" button, then "Download Zip" at the bottom.

-Step Two: Downloading Python and Libraries
+Step Two: Downloading Python

 Windows:

+    Open the "Power Shell" app on your computer.
-    Type "python" into the terminal and wait for the Microsoft Store to pop up.
+    Type "python" into Power Shell and wait for the Microsoft Store to pop up.
     Download Python version 3.9, NOT any other version.

 Mac: